-Sometimes as adults, we feel responsible for everything.
+Sometimes, as adults, we feel we should be responsible for all things.
 It feels appropriate to worry, to try to control everything.
 But Jesus says that we need to become like little children if we want to see the kingdom of heaven (Matthew 18:3).
 He didn't mean we should become childish, acting immaturely or irresponsibly.
 He meant we should become childlike in trusting our Heavenly Father.